-You need to complete the subject foundation work in at least four subjects (page 16 onwards).
-This includes the three subjects you have applied to study and at least one back up subject.
-Completing this work will not only enable you to build strong foundations to make the best start to your A levels in September, but it will also help confirm that the subjects are ones you are interested in and will enjoy in Sixth Form.
+You need to complete the subject foundation work in at least four subjects.
+This includes the three subjects you have applied to study and at least one back-up subject, in case you do not meet a subject's entry requirements.
+Completing this work will not only enable you to build strong foundations to make the best start to your A levels, but it will also help confirm that the subjects are ones you are interested in and will enjoy in Sixth Form.

 Please note that completion of the work in this booklet does not guarantee you a place in our Sixth Form or on a subject - you need to meet the entry requirements as explained in the Prospectus.
-If you have any questions, please don't hesitate to get in contact with me via office@waddesdonschool.com
+If you have any questions, please do not hesitate to get in contact with us via 6formadmissions@waddesdonschool.com